 You also have the option of using the Productivity Tracker and rating your productivity on a simple scale if your session was over 20 minutes.
 This rating may appeal to some people, but I didn’t think it provided much value for me other than the timer.

 For those people who do want to track session productivity, you can see additional information.
 Each session is shown as a bar and the width indicates the time duration.
 In the screen snap below, you can see 3 sessions on Dec 3rd.
 And on Dec 5th, I had a longer session where I didn’t set the timer.

 While this info may be useful for some, I didn’t find there was anything actionable or insights I could glean.
 Looking back, why did I provide a 50% rating on that second session on Dec 1st?
 Perhaps, it was a specific music channel that didn’t appeal to me as much.

 This is the area where I think the service gets it right.
 It offers enough variety and depth to appeal to most people.
 There are some common denominators among the channels.
 For example, there are no lyrics by design.
-You can read more on the site, but supposedly the brain splits it’s attention when it encounters lyrics or “voice-like” sounds.
-That’s also why you won’t hear instruments that have a voice like quality such as cellos, saxophones and others.
-This selection criteria also rules out Jazz.
+You can read more on the site, but supposedly the brain splits its attention when it encounters lyrics or “voice-like” sounds.
+That’s also why you won’t hear instruments that have a voice-like quality such as cellos, saxophones, and others.
+This selection criterion also rules out Jazz.
 As you can see from the snap below, there are over 20 channels if you include the LABS.

 If you were to ask me to define the music, I would have a hard time for a couple of reasons.
 The first is I know very little about music.
 Even when I like something, I can’t tell you why.
 It’s just something I feel.
 I’m more apt to tell you what I don’t like such as the ADHD channel, which seemed jarring to me.
 Most of the channels weren’t memorable, but I think that’s by design.
 You don’t want something that is going to steal your attention, but something that just dulls out the other sounds.